codescrum/bitmask-set-js/README.md

 The basic idea is very simple, it does the following:

-1. Given an array of unique values, say `[1,2,3,4,5]` we create bitmasks of the same lenght as the numbers of elements (such as `10101`) to represent which elements are present and which are not.
+1. Given an array of unique values, say `[1,2,3,4,5]` we create bitmasks of the same lenght as the number of elements (such as `10101`) to represent which elements are present and which are not.
 Take these examples:

    - `11111` would represent all 5 elements `[1,2,3,4,5]`